 Why is it used?

-Scoring is used primarily when grouping a set of boards together in an array to make the assembly process more efficient.
-The idea behind scoring the boards is to provide a solid structure for the assembly process that would allow for minimal pressure to be applied to then separate the assembled boards.
+Scoring is used primarily when grouping a set of circuit boards together in an array to make the assembly process more efficient.
+The idea behind scoring the printed circuit boards is to provide a solid structure for the assembly process that would allow for minimal pressure to be applied to then separate the assembled boards.

 You can learn more about arrays in our previous post on the subject.